Duong Van Mai Elliott

-Duong Van Mai Elliott is a Vietnamese author, writer and translator.
-Her memoir, The Sacred Willow: Four Generations in the Life of a Vietnamese Family (Oxford University Press), tells the story of the Vietnam War from the perspective of a Vietnamese family.
+Duong Van Mai Elliott (born 1941, née Dương Vân Mai) is a Vietnamese author, writer and translator.
+Her memoir, The Sacred Willow: Four Generations in the Life of a Vietnamese Family, tells the story of the Vietnam War from the perspective of a Vietnamese family.
 She was also featured in The Vietnam War, PBS's 18-hour documentary series on the conflict.

 Biography

 Early life

 Duong Van Mai Elliott was born in 1941 into a middle-class family with eleven other siblings.
-Her father held several official positions under the French-controlled Vietnamese government.
-He later became the Post-WWII governor of Haiphong, following his family's long-standing tradition of serving various bureaucratic roles.
-Mai Elliot's great-grandfather Duong Lam, who was proficient in Confucian classics, served under the last emperor of Vietnam Tu Duc as a mandarin.
+Her father held several official positions under the French colonial administration and later the French-controlled Vietnamese government.
+He later became the post-WWII governor of Haiphong, following his family's long-standing tradition of serving in various bureaucratic roles.
+Mai Elliot's great-grandfather Duong Lam, who was proficient in Confucian classics, served under the last emperor of Vietnam, Tu Duc, as a mandarin.

 Mai Elliott's family lived in the official residences of Hanoi until the outbreak of World War II.

 In the aftermath of WWII, the growing influence of the Viet Minh drove a wedge between her family members as they were split across ideological lines.
 Her parents were against the communist organization, and her father reluctantly served under the French.
 Mai Elliott's sister, however, was pro-communist and lived in the jungles of North Vietnam fighting alongside the Viet Minh, accompanied by her husband.
 Two of her elder brothers were also drafted into the Viet Minh militia.
 The involvement of Mai Elliott's family members in Vietnamese politics gave her an insight into the perspective and opinions of the middle class on the Vietnam War, which helped her memoir, "The Sacred Willow".

 Mai Elliott and her family moved to Saigon during her adolescence.

 In 1960, Mai Elliott was awarded a scholarship by the U.S. government to pursue post-secondary education in the United States under its "Leadership Training Program".
 At the age of nineteen, Mai Elliott flew to the U.S. against her parents' wishes to study diplomacy at Georgetown University’s School of Foreign Service in Washington D.C.
 She graduated in 1963 with a major in Political science.